nickl72/Recipe-app/README.md

 # Recipe-app

 ## Description
-This is an app that allows users to create, view, save and review recipes
+This is an app that allows users to create, view, save and review recipes.

 ## Project Links
 - [github repo](https://github.com/nickl72/Recipe-app/tree/main "github repository")